uchicago-library/ipseity/README.md

 # Environmental Variables
 * WHOGOESTHERE_PUBLIC_KEY: A public rsa key in ssh format
 * WHOGOESTHERE_PRIVATE_KEY: A private rsa key in ssh format
+* WHOGOESTHERE_AUTHENTICATION_MONGO_HOST: The IP address or hostname of the mongo server for authentication data
+* WHOGOESTHERE_AUTHENTICATION_MONGO_PORT (27017): The port the Mongo server is running on
+* WHOGOESTHERE_AUTHENTICATION_MONGO_DB (whogoesthere): The mongo db name to use to store credentials
-* WHOGOESTHERE_MONGO_HOST: The IP address or hostname of the mongo server
+* WHOGOESTHERE_AUTHORIZATION_MONGO_HOST ($WHOGOESTHERE_AUTHENTICATION_MONGO_HOST): The IP address or hostname of the mongo server for authorization data
-* WHOGOESTHERE_MONGO_PORT (27017): The port the Mongo server is running on
+* WHOGOESTHERE_AUTHORIZATION_MONGO_PORT (27017): The port the Mongo server is running on
-* WHOGOESTHERE_MONGO_DB (whogoesthere): The mongo db name to use to store credentials
+* WHOGOESTHERE_AUTHORIZATION_MONGO_DB (whogoesthere): The mongo db name to use to store credentials
 * WHOGOESTHERE_EXP_DELTA (86400): A length of time for tokens to remain valid, in seconds
 * WHOGOESTHERE_VERBOSITY (WARN): The verbosity of the logs